“I’m very interested in the boundaries between what’s real and what’s virtual. I think in the digital age we have to be careful.” Jonathan Monaghan.

-Focus: Jonathan Monaghan will be shown in Caracas at Hacienda La Trinidad Parque Cultural and then will travel to the Museo de Arte Contemporáneo del Zulia at Maracaibo, thanks to an alliance with both institutions.
+Focus: Jonathan Monaghan will be on view in Caracas at Hacienda La Trinidad Parque Cultural and then will travel to the Museo de Arte Contemporáneo del Zulia in Maracaibo, thanks to an alliance with both institutions.

 His works have been displayed at the Sundance Film Festival, British Film Institute, Hirshhorn Museum (Washington DC), Rotterdam International Film Festival, Shanghai Duolun Museum of Modern Art, Contemporary Art Centre of Thessaloniki, Museum of Contemporary African Diasporan Art (Brooklyn), Bitforms gallery (New York), Curator’s Office (Washington DC), and Queens Museum of Art (New York).

 His work has also been featured in The Washington Post, VICE, The Wall Street Journal, The Huffington Post and The Village Voice.

 Extell, by Jonathan Monaghan.